 Key Factors to Consider

 Check hardware compatibility.
 Open-source solutions, such as Kismet, require specific wireless adapters that support monitor mode and packet injection.
-Meanwhile, commercial tools like UniFi CyberSecure depend on specific hardware, such as certain gateway models, to function.
-Always verify that your hardware is compatible before committing to a tool.
+Commercial tools like UniFi CyberSecure depend on running a supported Ubiquiti gateway.
+Verify your hardware is on the supported list before committing.

 Balancing Cost and Features